Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 `pandoc Intro-to-Markdown-and-Pandoc.md -f markdown -t docx -s -o test-pandoc-file.docx`

+The -f and -t parts tell pandoc which file types to convert between.
+The -o part goes before the output file name.
 An example of the word doc created from this markdown file is included in the workshop repository (test-pandoc-file.docx).

-The -f and -t sections tell pandoc which file types to convert between.
-The -o part goes before the output file name.
+A handy list of commands is available in the [user guide](http://pandoc.org/MANUAL.html) or by entering `pandoc --help` into the command line.